veyseltech2020/aws/hands-on/s3-01-hosting-versioning-logging-/README .md

 - Open S3 Service from AWS Management Console.

-- Create a bucket of `clarusway-storage-yournumber` with following properties,
+- Create a bucket of `veysel-storage-E2509` with following properties,

 ```text
 Versioning                  : Disabled